MahirTanzim/MathCompiler/README.md

 ```bash
   bison -d -t parser.y
 ```
-This Will create two files, `parser.tab.c` and `parser.tab.h`.
+This will create two files, `parser.tab.c` and `parser.tab.h`.

 #### Compile `lex.yy.c` and `parser.tab.c`:
 ```bash
   gcc lex.yy.c parser.tab.c -o sdt.out
 ```
-After that an executable file named `sdt.out` will be created.
-Which is our project.
+After that, an executable file named `sdt.out` will be created.
 (You may see some warnings.
 Ignore them)

 #### Executing the program:
 ```bash